supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

 GCS-Q has been validated on up to **170 fully connected assets** with $k=10$ — the practical limit for fully dense graphs on current D-Wave hardware.
 Sparser correlation structures would allow scaling to even larger portfolios.
 Future hardware topologies (e.g., D-Wave Zephyr with higher connectivity) are expected to push this limit further.

 ---

+## Broader Context

+This work is presented in two complementary papers:

+- **QUEST-IS 2025** [[1](#ref1)]: Focuses on the **financial application** — asset clustering using real Yahoo Finance data.
+Demonstrates that GCS-Q outperforms PAM, SPONGE, and SPONGE_sym in terms of structural balance penalty on real stock data.

+- **IEEE QAI 2025** [[2](#ref2)]: Provides the **general correlation clustering framework**, adapting GCS-Q for arbitrary signed graphs.
+Benchmarks against $k$-Means, PAM, DIANA, Spectral, and Hierarchical clustering on synthetic balanced graphs and real hyperspectral remote sensing data.

+Together, these works demonstrate that **GCS-Q achieves quantum advantage in solution quality** using real quantum hardware, validated on both synthetic and real-world datasets.
+This marks a concrete step toward near-term quantum utility for graph-based unsupervised learning.

+---

+## Conclusion

+Classical clustering methods were designed for a world of positive-definite distances and spherical clusters.
+Financial correlation matrices do not live in that world — they are signed, dense, and rarely structurally balanced.
+GCS-Q bridges this gap by formulating clustering as recursive minimum-cut optimization on the native signed graph, leveraging quantum annealing to explore the exponentially large solution space efficiently.

+If you work with correlation-based data — whether in finance, bioinformatics, or remote sensing — this pipeline offers a principled, quantum-enhanced alternative to classical heuristics.
+The code is [open-source](https://github.com/supreethmv/Quantum-Asset-Clustering) and ready to run.

+---